Marx-Freitas/Matched-Decision-AP-Selection-for-User-Centric-Cell-Free-Massive-MIMO-Networks/README.md

 Published in: IEEE Transactions on Vehicular Technology ( Volume: 72, Issue: 5, May 2023)

-Run the file "main.m" and then study the code from there ;) I hope you can do better than me!
+Run the file "main.m" and then study the code from there ;) I hope you can do better than I!